Bindass: History

-In 2017 Disney India closed Bindass Play, a music channel and its content was merged with Bindass.
+In 2017, Disney India closed Bindass Play, a music channel and its content was merged with Bindass.

-In October 2021, it was reported that Bindass would be shut down on 30 November 2021.
-However, the shutdown was later cancelled.
+In 2025, it was announced that Bindass, along with 8 other channels would be discontinued on 15 March 2025.

 Bindass India concert

 On 13 January 2008, Bindass presented a two-hour live concert starring popular Bollywood star Shahrukh Khan at MMRDA Grounds, Mumbai.
 The entourage included stars Priyanka Chopra, Dia Mirza, Rakhi Sawant and Dino Morea.
 The concert was hosted by Sajid Khan, and choreographed by Ganesh Hegde.

 Prior to the contest Bindass organized a nationwide contest called "Dance with SRK", where the lucky winners would get to dance with Shah Rukh Khan on stage.
-Through a lucky dip, three winners, Andrew from Kolkatta, Richa from Lucknow and 9 year old Vidhi from Mumbai, were chosen.
+Through a lucky dip, three winners, Andrew from Kolkata, Richa from Lucknow and 9 year old Vidhi from Mumbai, were chosen.
 The concert was telecast on Bindass on 26 January 2008 on Indian Republic Day.